When You Feel Like You're Too Ugly To Have Friends

 Chances are you aren't actually as ugly as you feel you are

 This is an online article.
 Of course it can't give every reader a personalized rating of their appearance.
 It's possible some of the people reading this aren't great looking (not that it matters, as the point above explained).
-However, going purely on the odds, you probably look fine.
+However, going purely by the odds, you probably look fine.
 First, very few people are truly ugly.
-Most of us are average-looking.
+Most of us are average looking.
 We have a mix of good and less-good features, but on the whole we're hardly going to crack any mirrors.

 The other thing is that many people who feel they're ugly objectively aren't.
 They're just insecure and have a skewed perception of their appearance, for any number of reasons.
 There's a subsection of the site Reddit called r/amiugly where people post pictures of themselves and ask other users to tell them straight up if they're ugly or not.
 Anyone who goes through the posts will quickly realize that the vast majority of submissions are from people who are average-looking or even quite naturally attractive.